mircealungu/mircea/drafts/programming is not going anywhere.md

 - in the compiler case, it means code transformation -- a completely deterministic, repeatable, and well understood process
 - in the LLM case it means "statistically generation" of text -- a not very well understood \cite{} stochastic process

 Many a reader will probably not agree with the conclusion, and thus might not need to read this paper.

 However, for those who still believe that LLMs will replace programming as we know it, this paper tries to put the *programming* in the bigger context of software engineering, and follow to it's logical conclusion the assumption that *programmers will only have to write prompts and all the code will be written for them*. \cite{...}

 We are software engineers, and are writing from a position of understanding the challenges that software evolution poses to programming and in this paper we are going to analyze in which way changing programming with *prompting* will address these challenges.

 The method we use in this paper is a principled analysis.
 Or *gedankenexperiment*.
 It is not an empirical study; there are many such studies, but the problem with them is that their replicability is difficult: a study that uses ChatGPT or CoPilot can't be replicated once new versions of these systems are released.
 The results would probably be different.

+In fact, what this paper will have to do to resist the test of time is also address the objection that: **The fact that ChatXYZ 4.0 did not replace the need of PLs is not a proof that version 5.0 will not.**.

 ## Software Evolution To the Rescue

 The main arguments of this paper are those stemming from software maintenance and evolution.
 There are other people who have written about the inherent limitations of the LLMs when it comes to trutfulness, and etc.